Justinorange/STUSB4500-Arduino-Controller/README.md

 The code will configure the STUSB4500 and initiate a negotiation with the power source.

 Status updates will be printed to the Serial Monitor.

-Code Overview
-The sketch uses the Wire.h library for I2C.
-It reads user input from the Serial Monitor to determine the desired voltage.
-It then writes a 32-bit PDO (Power Data Object) to the STUSB4500's registers before performing a software reset to start the negotiation.
-The code polls the device status every 500ms to report if a PD contract was successful or if the power source was disconnected.